Living Dead Girl (song)

-"Living Dead Girl" is the second single from Rob Zombie's solo debut album Hellbilly Deluxe.
+"Living Dead Girl" is a song by American rock musician Rob Zombie.
+It was released in January 1999 as the second single from his solo debut album, Hellbilly Deluxe (1998).

 The song also appears on Rob Zombie's Past, Present & Future, the greatest hits album The Best of Rob Zombie, and remixes are contained on American Made Music to Strip By in 2001 and another one on Mondo Sex Head produced by Photek in 2012.
 The original mix was featured in both Bride of Chucky and Gus Van Sant's 1998 Psycho remake, appearing on the album of the latter.
 The "Naked Exorcism Remix" appeared on The Crow: Salvation Soundtrack in 2000.
 The song was covered by Sinus Giddy for The Electro-Industrial Tribute to Rob Zombie in 2002.
 Also a version of the song is played in a club in the TV show Angel, while the character Faith tears apart a dance club.
 The sleeve for the CD single features an image of Rob Zombie's wife, Sheri Moon.
 The song was featured in the trailer for the 2007 film Catacombs.

 A trance remix of the song also featured on the English trailer for the film Day Watch in late 2007.

 Composition

+The title of the song comes from the 1982 French horror film The Living Dead Girl (La morte vivante) directed by Jean Rollin.
 The line, "Who is this irresistible creature who has an insatiable love for the dead?" in the beginning of the song is from the trailer of the film Lady Frankenstein.
 The music in the beginning of the song is taken from the trailer of the Wes Craven film, The Last House on the Left.
 The spoken words "What are you thinking about?/The same thing you are" at the beginning of the verses are taken from the 1971 film Daughters of Darkness (a dialogue between the characters played by Delphine Seyrig and Andrea Rau).
 In this song, Zombie sings, "Goldfoot's machine creates another fiend so beautiful they make you kill".
 This relates to the villain played by Vincent Price in the 1965 film Dr. Goldfoot and the Bikini Machine and the 1966 film Dr. Goldfoot and the Girl Bombs.
 Also, he sings "Operation Filth they love to love the wealth of an SS whore making scary sounds."
 This is possibly a reference to the notorious 1974 film Ilsa: She-Wolf of the SS.